DeepthiIppala/SmartScan-Pro/ARCHITECTURE.md

     participant U as User
     participant F as Frontend (AIVisualSearch)
     participant B as Backend
-    participant G as Gemini AI
+    participant G as OpenAI API
     participant D as Database

     Note over U,G: NEW FEATURE: Upload ANY photo to find similar products